Beliefs about Growth & Change

 • The capacity to fully experience both pleasant and unpleasant experiences is key.
 A wide Window of Tolerance is healthy.

 • Avoidance and denial are only useful short-term survival strategies.
 Are you able to fully experience and express your unpleasant experiences in real time?
 Or the soonest appropriate time?
 This is what grief processing is all about.
-Grief work is not about recurring thought-cycles from the past; however, it includes honoring the deep emotional truth you feel presently.
 If the pain is not honored, it may be waiting in the wings to surprise you and project itself into even more situations down the road.
 Take your devastation seriously (yet don’t act impulsively).
 Acceptance and meaning develop out of emotional truth (both pleasant and unpleasant truths).

 • Less discussed is Positive Affect Tolerance.
 Positive affect tolerance is the ability to fully embrace pleasant experiences (love, joy, success, etc).
 Many folks harbor unconscious fear when a pleasant experience presents itself because they are bracing themselves from future disappointment and pain.
 They would rather control their experience than ride the emotional highs and lows.
 This emotional numbing is an understandable strategy yet ultimately limits internal and external connections.

 • Grief is a part of life.
-If you want to possibly skip the expense of therapy in your healing journey, you may want a grief processing strategy.
-Here’s one option and another
+If you want to minimize the expense of therapy in your healing journey, you may want to do some serious grief journaling

 • Identify the emotional longing underneath your disappointments, frustrations, and desires.
 What are you truly longing for?
 It may not be in line with your initial words or assumptions.
 For example, if you’re overtly wanting sex, you might be longing to play, be cherished, or to connect.
 Once you clearly identify your deep emotional longing, you can generate additional approaches.